magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/bodhinyana_dhamma-nature.md

 existence right here and now.

-At present, the Buddha, the real Buddha, is still living, for he is the Dhamma itself, the .
-And , that which enables one to become Buddha, still exists.
+At present, the Buddha, the real Buddha, is still living, for he is the Dhamma itself, the *‘saccadhamma’*.
+And *‘saccadhamma’*, that which enables one to become Buddha, still exists.
 It hasn’t fled anywhere!
 It gives rise to two Buddhas: one in body and the other in mind.

 ‘The real Dhamma,’ the Buddha told Ānanda, ‘can only be realized through practice.’
 Whoever sees the Buddha, sees the Dhamma.
 And how is this?
-Previously, no Buddha existed; it was only when realized the Dhamma that he became the Buddha.
+Previously, no Buddha existed; it was only when Siddhattha Gotama realized the Dhamma that he became the Buddha.
 If we explain it in this way, then he is the same as us.
 If we realize the Dhamma, then we will likewise be the Buddha.
-This is called the Buddha in mind or .
+This is called the Buddha in mind or *‘nāma dhamma’*.

 We must be mindful of everything we do, for we become the inheritors of our own good or evil actions.
 In doing good, we reap good.
 In doing